wageeshagunasena/IoT_exm_authentication_system/README.md

 4. NX4024T032_11 Nextion TFT touch display
 5. ESP-01 Wifi module

+# Description
-The schematic diagram for the connections of the device is in the Schematic.jpg file.
+The code for the Arduino is in the file sys.ino.
+The connections are described in the sys.ino file itself.

 The system is conneted to a remote server through the Wifi module.
 The data of the students is retrieved from that remote server.